jasonwist/Just_a_Few_Garys/Constitution/Constitution.md

 1. During the season, the Commissioners will be responsible to efficiently run the day-to-day operations of the League and will be required to interpret the appropriate course of action based on the terms outlined in the League Constitution and by Yahoo Fantasy Football.
 The Commissioners have autonomous rule over the league and may not be removed from office except through their own decision to retire.
 1. All decisions made by the Commissioners shall be final.
 The Commissioners may, at their discretion, appoint such committees as he sees fit to assist in the day-to-day operations of the league.
 1. The League is a Constitutional Monarchy, not a democracy.
 The Commissioners shall have such powers as are necessary to effectuate the effective operation of the League.
-1. The Commissioners has the ability to make any necessary changes to this constitution prior to the draft of the current season.
+1. The Commissioners has the ability to make any necessary changes to this Constitution prior to the draft of the current season.
+1. Should circumstances, issues, or problems arise for which a remedy is not stated in the Constitution the Commissioner(s) reserves the right to take whatever actions he(they) deems necessary in the best interest of the league.
 ### Section 1.05 Current Members of League
 * Jason W
 * Tyler A